-General economic conditions, including the impact of the war in Ukraine and the effects of the COVID-19 pandemic in future periods, along with competitive market factors; record high inflation; rising interest rates as a result of monetary policy and volatile energy prices; and the related impact on our business, primarily tonnage and shipment levels and the pricing that we receive for our services in future periods, could affect our ability to generate cash from operating activities and maintain cash, cash equivalents, and short-term investments on hand as operating costs increase.
-Cash, cash equivalents, and short-term investments totaled \$326.0 million at December 31, 2022.
-We generated \$470.8 million, \$323.5 million, and \$206.0 million of cash flow from operating activities during 2022, 2021, and 2020, respectively.
+General economic conditions are currently being impacted by geopolitical conflicts, competitive market factors, high interest rates as a result of monetary policy, and volatile energy prices, among other factors.
+These conditions and the related impact on our business (primarily tonnage and shipment levels and the pricing that we receive for our services in future periods) could affect our ability to generate cash from operating activities and maintain cash, cash equivalents, and short-term investments on hand.
+Cash, cash equivalents, and short-term investments totaled \$330.1 million at December 31, 2023.
 Our Credit Facility and our accounts receivable securitization program provide available sources of liquidity with flexible borrowing and payment options.
-We had available borrowing capacity under our Credit Facility and our accounts receivable securitization program of \$200.0 million and \$40.0 million, respectively, at December 31, 2022.
-We believe these agreements provide borrowing capacity necessary for growth of our businesses.
-During the next 12 months and for the foreseeable future, we believe existing cash, cash equivalents, short-term investments, cash generated by operating activities, and amounts available under our Credit Facility and our accounts receivable securitization program will be sufficient to finance our operating expenses; fund our ongoing initiatives to grow our business, including investments in technology; repay amounts due under our financing arrangements; and pay contingent earnout consideration related to the

-MoLo acquisition as it is earned.
+We believe these agreements provide borrowing capacity necessary for growth of our business.
+During the next 12 months and for the foreseeable future, we believe existing cash, cash equivalents, short-term investments, cash generated by operating activities, and amounts available under our revolving credit facility will be sufficient to finance our operating expenses; fund our ongoing initiatives to grow our business, including investments in technology; repay amounts due under our financing arrangements; and pay contingent earnout consideration related to the MoLo acquisition as it is earned.
+We also have borrowing capacity available under our accounts receivable securitization program until maturity on July 1, 2024.
 Notes payable, finance leases, and other secured financing may also be used to fund capital expenditures, provided that such arrangements are available, and the terms are acceptable to us.

-The Agreement and Plan of Merger (the "Merger Agreement") for our acquisition of MoLo is subject to certain post-closing adjustments which were estimated at closing and provides for additional cash consideration ranging from 44% to 212% of the target payment relative to the achievement of incremental adjusted EBITDA targets of 80% to 300% for years 2023 through 2025.
-The cumulative additional consideration through 2025 would be \$215.0 million at 100% of the target, consisting of target earnout payments of \$45.0 million, \$70.0 million, and \$100.0 million for the years ended December 31, 2023, 2024, and 2025, respectively.
+The Agreement and Plan of Merger (the "Merger Agreement") for our acquisition of MoLo provides for additional cash consideration ranging from 44% to 212% of the target payment relative to the achievement of incremental adjusted EBITDA targets of 80% to 300% for years 2023 through 2025.
+The adjusted EBITDA metric was below target for 2023, resulting in no earnout payment for 2023.
+The cumulative additional consideration through 2025 would be \$215.0 million at 100% of the target, consisting of target earnout payments of \$70.0 million, and \$145.0 million, including catch-up provisions, for the years ended December 31, 2024, and 2025, respectively.
+As of December 31, 2023, the fair value of the contingent consideration liability for the earnout recognized in the consolidated balance sheet totaled \$92.9 million (see Assets and Liabilities Measured at Fair Value on a Recurring Basis within Note C to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K).

 We continue to take actions to enhance shareholder value with our quarterly dividend payments and treasury stock purchases.
-With the dividend declared in April 2022, our quarterly dividend rate increased \$0.04 per share over our previous \$0.08 per share dividend.
-On January 30, 2023, our Board of Directors declared a dividend of \$0.12 per share payable to stockholders of record as of February 14, 2023.
-We expect to continue to pay quarterly dividends on our common stock in the foreseeable future, although there can be no assurance in this regard since future dividends will be at the discretion of the Board of Directors and are dependent upon our future earnings, capital requirements, and financial condition; contractual restrictions applying to the payment of dividends under our Credit Agreement; and other factors.
+On February 2, 2024, our Board of Directors declared a dividend of \$0.12 per share payable to stockholders of record as of February 16, 2024.
+We expect to continue to pay quarterly dividends on our common stock in the foreseeable future, although there can be no assurance in this regard since future dividends will be at the discretion of the Board of Directors and are dependent upon our future earnings, capital requirements, and financial condition; contractual restrictions applying to the payment of dividends under our revolving credit facility; and other factors.